The Future of the World Economy

 If we survey the relations of the rich and poor countries not over the last two to three years but over the last twenty to thirty years, there is no doubt about the magnitude of the changes.
 That may be a platitude, but it is necessary to say it in order to put the apparent setbacks or stagnation since 1975 into perspective.
 By seizing the initiative at the first United Nations Conference on Trade and Development in 1964 the developing countries put the Third World on the map, and the rich nations are not going to be allowed to forget its existence.

 But it is precisely at this point that doubt creeps in.
-As one correspondent put it, “a gesture towards the developing world is nearly always made by the industrialized countries when meeting to discuss the problems of the world economy.”
-This is perhaps a practical touchstone of Western concern.
+As one correspondent put it, “a gesture towards the developing world is nearly always made by the industrialized countries when meeting to discuss the problems of the world economy.”2 The first question anyone reading the Bonn declaration in detail will ask is how its protestations of good will are going to be implemented in practice; and here it has to be said that concrete proposals are singularly vague.
+Meanwhile, it is perhaps significant, in view of President Carter’s explicit commitment to launching an attack on world hunger, that an attempt by a group of doctors and scientists to set up an International Disaster Institute to help countries faced by earthquakes, drought, flood, and other calamities has collapsed through lack of support.3 This is perhaps a practical touchstone of Western concern.

 This article is available to online subscribers only.